viankakrisna/materialplayer/README.md

 # Material Player

-Multimedia player for browser, material designed.
+This is a multimedia player for browsers.
+Created using Google's Material Design Lite CSS Framework.